 I have been researching family history for many years now, initially by looking at my own family's history.
 I have built up my

-experience in this field by utilizing numerous sources such as the National Records of Scotland (formerly the National Archives of Scotland), the National Library of
+experience in this field by utilizing numerous resources such as the National Records of Scotland , the National Library of Scotland (including their map library), Edinburgh City

 real challenge.
-If there is something to be found, I will utilise all my skills to find it!!
+If there is something to be found, I will utilise all my skills to find it!

 Courses taken: Edinburgh

-Scotland's Long 19th Century 1815-1914;
+Scotland's Long 19th Century 1815-1914